Objectives of the service

 Following the analysis, a conclusion was made on the overall commercial viability of these solutions.
 The study found that:

-• The project adopts a ‘build’ strategy for use-cases, but governments and institutions may wish to consider a ‘wait and buy’ approach, supporting emerging solutions through co-investments or data productivity.
+The project adopts a ‘build’ strategy for use-cases 1 and 2, but governments and institutions may wish to consider a ‘wait and buy’ approach, supporting emerging solutions through co-investments or data procurement.
+Balancing cost-effectiveness with timely action is essential for decision-makers assessing technological solutions for societal issues.

 Roadmap development